All the stories about “only a boy named David” have caused me to ponder just what type of mother did this boy have! I mean really?!

 “Hey mom, you’ll never guess what happened last night while I was watching the sheep!
 A BIG hungry bear crept through the fog after one of our little lambs!
 But, no worries, I did not allow him to feed on our flock; I clobbered him!”
 Then there was the time at breakfast, “Mom, one of the little lambs did not make it to the fold last night, so I grabbed my staff and club and went searching.
-I could hear a faint bleating sound as I approached this shallow cavern.
+I could hear a faint bleating as I approached a shallow cavern.
 When I peered over, a HUGE lion was ready to make his move.
 But he certainly did not stand a chance against my club!”

 I wonder if she ever said anything like, “Jesse, out of all our sons, you’re sending the youngest to watch the sheep tonight?”

 How did she handle Jesse sending little David to the front lines to see how his older brothers were doing?
 What happened when he returned and announced: “Mom, you’ll never guess what!!
 While King Saul, Eliab, Abinadab, Shimea and the rest of the army troops stood shaking from the taunts of the giant Goliath, I started picking up rocks to hurl at him.
 No way was I going to stand idly by and let him talk about my God that way” (1 Samuel 17).